lenskit/java.lenskit.org/releases/lenskit-2.1.md

     an instance binding to the particular DAO instance rather than attempting to let the injector instantiate the DAO.

+-   The JDBC DAO now caches query results.
+The cache is configurable with Guava's cache builders (#issue(541)).

 -   Implemented new `BinaryRatingDAO` to read ratings from a packed binary file of rating data.
 Build a file with `BinaryRatingPacker` or the `pack` eval task.
 The new CLI also provides a command to pack rating data.